martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 from consideration and discussion.
 At the same time, updating a draft indicates continued interest from the authors.

-Working group chairs might choose to concentrate efforts on drafts that have been recently updated.
+People might choose to concentrate their efforts on drafts that have been recently updated.
 For instance, when setting an agenda for a session, chairs might give precedence to documents that have been updated since the preceding session.

 Expiration has also been used as a reminder to authors to update documents.
 A substitute for expiration reminders might be to provide a note in advance of